app-generator/docs-old/content/bootstrap-template/volt-dashboard.md

 # Volt Dashboard Template

-&#x20;Volt is a free and open-source **Bootstrap 5** powered admin dashboard with components, pages, and plugins that you can use to create an awesome admin interface.
+Volt is a free and open-source **Bootstrap 5** powered admin dashboard with components, pages, and plugins that you can use to create an awesome admin interface.
 It also comes with a PRO Version with more pages, plugins, and components.

 * [Volt Dashboard](https://themesberg.com/product/admin-dashboard/volt-bootstrap-5-dashboard) - product page hosted by [Themesberg](../partners/themesberg.md)
 * [Volt Dashboard](https://themesberg.com/docs/volt-bootstrap-5-dashboard/getting-started/quick-start/) - official documentation